Entry and exit

 - Seek medical advice on appropriate precautions.

-The standard of medical facilities throughout Thailand varies.
+The standard of medical facilities varies.
 Private hospitals in major cities generally have high standards of facilities and medical care.
 But services can be limited elsewhere.

-Private hospitals generally require confirmation of insurance or a guarantee of payment before they will admit a patient, even in an emergency.
+Private hospitals usually need confirmation of insurance or a guarantee of payment before they'll admit a patient, even in an emergency.
 Costs can be very high.

-Generally, serious illnesses and accidents can be treated at private or public hospitals in Bangkok and other large cities.
-In other areas, medical evacuation to a destination with the required facilities may be necessary.
+Serious illnesses and accidents can usually be treated at private or public hospitals in Bangkok and other large cities.
+In other areas, medical evacuation to another city may be necessary.
 Medical evacuation can be very expensive.

 Decompression chambers are located near popular dive sites in Koh Tao, Koh Samui, Phuket, Pattaya and Bangkok.